roman-milk/roman-milk.github.io/surrounded.md

  "Oh, you are so good at this!" she screamed as she trapped my head in her vice- like thighs.
 Her juices kept squirting in my mouth, and I swallowed it as fast as it came.
 It was as sweet as any wine.
 She kept squirting and squirting before finally, she fell back, out of breath, the wine bottle rolling out of her hands and crashing to the ground, breaking the bottle into a million pieces and splashing the remaining wine all over the ground.
 But neither of us cared.
 I looked past her massive, mountainous breasts to her gorgeous, satisfied face.
 She got up on her elbows and looked right at me, her chest heaving.

  "Take me to your bedroom.
 I'm fucking you." she pleaded, holding out her hand.
 I surprised her by leaping out if the hot tub and lifting Michelle into my arms.
 She laughed as I whirled her around and walked quickly towards the house.
 I kicked open the door and slammed it behind me.
 I carried her towards my bedroom.
 The only woman I ever did this for was my wife.
 But now, I was poised to carry my wife's best friend over the threshold into my marital bedroom, onto my marital bed.
 I felt no guilt.
 No shame.
 I wanted to fuck her, and I was about to do so.
-Report_Story #4